TehHuntr/Whoppsel/README.md

                                   measure pixel-shifts in spectral line or echelle-order peak positions.
 - **V-Curve Fitting**: Determines optimal focuser positions using hyperbolic curve fitting with Levenberg-Marquardt optimization

+### Notes
+- The default values for functions are heavily based on the echelle-spectrograph at Tartu Observatory, pertaining to the unique circumstances and different factors involved in the final spectrographic images.
+- When performing cross-correlation analysis for focuser position determination, it is best to use the most in-focus images as the base for correlation.
+- V-curve fitting is heavily reliant on having enough data points further away from the region around optimal focuser position, as these regions are used for tangent line fitting.

 ## Installation

 ### Requirements